Skip to main content

 Course overview

-The BSc Data Science and AI programme offers a deep engagement with data science and AI competencies, as well as a critical perspective on ethical data and AI practices.
+The BSc Data Science and AI course offers a deep engagement with data science and AI , as well as a critical perspective on ethical data and AI practices.
 This includes statistical theory, mathematics, data structures, computational approaches, machine learning and software engineering.
+Delivered by the UAL Creative Computing Institute, this course offers an innovative curriculum that approaches data science and AI through a creative lens.

 What to expect

-• Coding for data science: you will learn practical coding skills in core modern programming languages for data science industries and applications.
+• Coding for Data Science: you will learn practical coding skills in core modern programming languages for data science industries and applications.

 • Project-based learning: you will complete a range of computing projects where you will apply skills and knowledge to real world problems.